vcuse/elefante/Cobot_SetUp_and_Dev_Doc.md

 ## Steps to Run a Program:
 1. Download and install myStudio onto your computer.
-1. Make sure you have all drivers installed onto your computer.
+2. Make sure you have all drivers installed onto your computer.
-    * _May not be necessary.
-Both Python and C# can be run on the cobot without having drivers installed on Windows. - Haley_
-2. Make sure the miniRobot firmware running on Basic (the base of the cobot) is up-to-date
+3. Make sure the miniRobot firmware running on Basic (the base of the cobot) is up-to-date
     * Flash the newest release via myStudio
     * Newest release: **miniRobot v2.0**
+4. Make sure the firmware for ATOM (the top of the cobot) is up-to-date
+    * Flash the newest release via myStudio
+    * Newest release: **ATOM v5.1**
-3. On the Basic (the computer at the base of the cobot), navigate to the "Transponder" screen.
+5. On the Basic (the computer at the base of the cobot), navigate to the "Transponder" screen.

 ### Connecting to the Cobot via Serial Port

 1. Connect the cobot to your computer using the USB-C on the left-side of the cobot's LCD.
-1. On the "Transponder" screen, select "USB UART".
+2. On the "Transponder" screen, select "USB UART".
+3. Check the status of ATOM.
+    * If the BASIC can successfully connect to ATOM, the "USB UART" page will say "Atom : ok".
+    * If the BASIC cannot successfully connect to ATOM, the "USB UART" page will say "Atom : no".
-2. The cobot is now ready to accept instructions.
+4. The cobot is now ready to accept instructions.

 ### Controlling the Cobot Arm via TCP/IP

-_Note: The instructions below only describe how to connect to WiFi using Python3 and a myCobot Pi._
+_Note: The instructions below only describe how to connect to WiFi using Python3 and a myCobot Pi.
+M5 instructions are minimal._

 [Instructions on how to connect to the cobot wirelessly via TCP/IP](https://docs.elephantrobotics.com/docs/gitbook-en/7-ApplicationBasePython/7.6_TCPIP.html)

+_ There are functions built into `pymycobot` (the Python module) to set up the cobot's wifi connect; however, there is no documentation on them.
+When testing, it is inconclusive whether the functions are actually configuring the network connection for continuous use.
+I have reached out to support to ask about this.
+Wish me luck! - Haley _

 ### Running on Bluetooth:

+There are two methods to connect to the cobot using Bluetooth:

 Using the `myCobot BLE` server:
 1. Flash the myCobot bluetooth server, `myCobot BLE`, to your cobot's BASIC using myStudio.